Rules for Linking Investments

 Also note that paths share their ways down the hierarchy.
 The following graphic shows a part of the hierarchy with three paths:

-The paths share the way via Campaign A coordinated series of marketing activities aimed at achieving a specific marketing goal.
-Q and Program FT.
+The paths share the way via Campaign Q and Program FT.
 This is relevant for actions you perform on Campaign Q and Program FT, since these actions affect all three paths.

 Within a hierarchy, a distinction is made between ancestors and descendants.
 It is important to define the starting point first, in this picture it is Program FT.